The Dark Knight Rises: Cast

 Bruce's trusted butler and confidant, who acts as a father figure to Wayne but is unable to accept Wayne's desire to revive his Batman persona, even resigning from his position to impress the seriousness of his position upon him.
-Christopher Nolan emphasized the emotional bond between Pennyworth and Wayne, stressing its importance in the previous films and predicting that the relationship will be strained as it never has before.
+Christopher Nolan emphasized the emotional bond between Pennyworth and Wayne, stressing its importance in the previous films and hinting that the relationship will be strained as it never has before.